During these difficult times, it’s important we all look after our mental health and wellbeing, as well as our physical health.

 These tips are drawn from SAMH resources, advice from the World Health Organisation and our partner charity Mind.

 - Establish a routine: bringing structure to your day can give you a better sense of control and can make a difference to your mental health.
 Work out how you will spend your time each day, write it down and check-in with your schedule regularly.

 - Connect with people: while you may not be able to have physical contact with your loved ones, there are ways you can keep communicating: even a text, phone call or video chat could make a big difference.

 - Keep track of your feelings: be mindful of your changing thoughts and feelings.
 You could use a mood diary to keep track of what makes you feel better or worse, then take steps to avoid, change or prepare for situations that are within your control.

 - Try to keep active: Think about your own abilities and try exercises that suit your own situation.
 You could try new ways to keep fit within your home or garden, if you are lucky enough to have one – try looking for keep fit videos on YouTube, playing games which involve physical activity, or you could try going up and down the stairs more, dancing to music or cleaning your home.
-Current government guidance allows the people who are not in a group that is particularly vulnerable to coronavirus to leave their home for exercise.
-Activities like walking or running can help make a difference to your mental and physical wellbeing
+Make sure to keep up to date with current government guidance if you plan to exercise outdoors or with others.

 - Take in as much sun and fresh air as you can: Being outside, particularly surrounded by nature and greenery, can benefit your mental wellbeing.
 If you are able to leave your home under current government guidance, try to seek out walks or areas to exercise that are safe but also allow you to be surrounded by nature.
 If you are unable to be outside, try opening your window and spending time in rooms which get a lot of natural light.
 You could also try garden planters on your windowsills or placing other plants around your home: perhaps a neighbour could drop some off for you?